Last Updated on April 7, 2026 by Bibhu Ranjan Mund, MPH

 Understanding Macronutrients in Detail

-Macronutrients are nutrients that must be taken in large quantities and they are also necessary in energy, growth and general body functions.
-Their knowledge will assist families to make more intelligent food decisions.
+Macronutrients are the nutrients that should be taken in large quantities which are also necessary in energy, growth and general body functions.
+Their knowledge will help the families to make more intelligent food decisions.

 | Macronutrient | Daily Requirement | Role in Body | Best Sources |